 Faculty/staff should state on the syllabus that students inform them of their special needs to ensure that those needs are met in a timely manner:

-This approach demonstrates to students that you are someone who is sensitive to and concerned about meeting the needs of ALL students you teach.
+This approach demonstrates to students that you are someone who is sensitive to and concerned about meeting the needs of ALL the students you teach.
 Such an invitation to discuss individual needs can go a long way toward encouraging the student with a disability to approach the instructor early.

 When a student discloses a disability, faculty/staff members should ask for what they can do to facilitate learning.
-Often it is as simple as allowing the student to sit in the front of the class.
+Often it is as simple as allowing the student to sit in front of the class.

 Faculty/staff members may not discourage students from specific fields of study if the student meets the admission requirements and maintains the appropriate grades and is otherwise qualified.
+We recommend students review and understand all technical standards for their chosen program (i.e., OT, PT, NUR) and ask their program director any clarifying questions.

 Faculty/staff members are responsible for providing an education and the student is responsible for maintaining the academic requirements.